Gamify-IT/docs/dev-manuals/test-plans/minigames/finite-quiz/u-finitequiz-1-playthrough.md

 ## Postcondition

-The game result the tester achieved is saved in the finite-quiz database.
+The game result the tester achieved is saved in the finitequiz database.
 The game shows the achieved result.

 ## Typical procedure